-The AUC Office of the Executive Dean and several other administrative departments are located in Coral Gables, FL.
+The AUC Office of the Executive Dean and several other administrative departments are located in Pembroke Pines, FL.

 Outcomes and Achievements

-In the 2015 Match, AUC graduates earned more than 200 residency positions, in a range of specialties including anesthesiology, family medicine, internal medicine, neurology, pathology, pediatrics, and surgery.
-AUC achieved a first-time eligible residency attainment rate of 84 percent.
+In 2017, AUC graduates earned more than 270 residency positions in a range of specialties, including anesthesiology, family medicine, internal medicine, neurology, pediatrics, and surgery.
+In 2017, AUC achieved a first-time eligible residency attainment rate of 84.4 percent.

 Accreditation and Approvals

 AUC is accredited by the the Accreditation Commission on Colleges of Medicine (ACCM).